andrew-ayers/bash/killnamed/README.md

 ### About ###

-This script will kill processes which have a particular string associated with them; in this case, "indicator-cpufreq", which is actually kicked off by a python interpretor, as so:
+This script will kill processes which have a particular string associated with them; in this case, "indicator-cpufreq", which is actually kicked off by the python interpreter, as so:

 /usr/bin/python3 /usr/bin/indicator-cpufreq